adriangeerre/popgen.github.io/_docs/generic/admixture.md

 for K in <range>; do admixture --cv <input> $K | tee log$K.out; done
 {% endhighlight %}

 Seems easy, right?
 Run a For loop and select the minimum error value.
 But, what if we do not know the maximum an minimum values?
-For example, our data is made out of 26 populations, maybe the real number of populations is 3 but it could also be 50.
-We can not use intuition to define the range but we cannot run 50 models for masive data.
+For example, our data is made out of 26 populations potentially divided in 5 regions, maybe the real number of populations is 3 but it could also be 26.
+We can not use intuition to define the range but we cannot run 26 models for masive data in a common computer (also, computation in a cluster cost money!!).
 In order to get a hint on the possible range we will use **Principal Components Analysis** (PCA).

 <p>&nbsp;</p>